 Wilde Readings are held the second Tuesdays of each month from September through early summer at the Columbia Association Art Center in the village of Long Reach.
 Readings start at 7 p.m.

-Click here and scroll down to Wilde Readings for the Winter Line-up of dates, featured readers, and open mic opportunities.
+Here’s the fall line up of dates, featured readers, and open mic opportunities.